Protecting a critically endangered species

 We directly protect critically endangered African penguins by funding our partners’ needs, including the following:

-- bolstering the chick population, rearing abandoned or lost chicks, and incubating eggs—a vital part of the African Penguin Biodiversity Management Plan;
+• bolstering the chick population by rearing abandoned or lost chicks—a vital part of the African Penguin Biodiversity Management Plan;

-- paying the salary of African penguin rangers;
+• paying the salary of the Dyer Island African penguin colony seabird ranger;

 Outreach